opentx/lua-reference-guide/general/getDateTime.md

-Returns current system date and time that is kept by the RTC unit
+Return current system date and time that is kept by the RTC unit

 #### Parameters